 Over the next few weeks children will start PE lessons.
 Children need to come into school dressed in their PE kits and wear them all day.
 Reception classes PE day will be a Wednesday and they will begin on the 8th September.
 PE kits will be a white t-shirt, green shorts and black pumps.
 Children are welcome to wear jogging bottoms and jumpers, however we will begin with indoor PE.

 Fruit and Milk

 As you are aware, home time is a very busy time!
 We appreciate your support whilst we are getting to know people who are collecting the children and this will become much quicker over the next few weeks.
-If your normal home time arrangements change e.g. children are being collected by another adult, please let your child’s class teacher know, either by sending into school a note or an email to school office.
+If your normal home time arrangements change e.g. children are being collected by another adult, please let your child’s class teacher know by contacting the school office.

 Interactive Support For Learning